higgsFriend/map_demo/README.md

 # map_demo
-Demo of updating a map
+A demonstration of a map that could update in real-time.